fbpx

 All decisions taken by the Administrative Appeals Tribunal prior to its being abolished and the commencement of the new Tribunal shall be regarded as legitimate and final, subject to any appeal to a Court.

 3. The AAT has already considered my case and reached a decision.
-Can I apply to the Administrative Review Tribunal to review my case again?
+Can I apply to the Administrative Review Tribunal to have it reviewed again?

 In general, if the Administrative Appeals Tribunal has already evaluated your case and issued a decision, the Administrative Review Tribunal will not consider it again.